 Junk yards and motor vehicle junk yards are allowed by special exception and only in the Residential Rural District.
-Motor vehicle junk yards must conform to state regulation RSA Chapter 236, 1981, Sections 111-129.
+Motor vehicle junk yards must conform to state regulation RSA Chapter 236, 1981, Sections 111-129, except that the applicable setback from the right-of-way lines of a non-interstate Class I, Class II, or Class III-A highway shall be 450 feet.